Skip to content

 The briefing focused on the key political, legal, and economic priorities that will shape Ireland’s EU Presidency in 2026, including Ireland’s role in steering the EU legislative agenda, managing complex geopolitical challenges, and advancing competitiveness and growth across the EU.

-Speaking at the event, Minister Richmond shared his perspectives on the evolving EU political landscape, the strategic priorities for Ireland’s Presidency, and the institutional challenges facing the Union, with a Q&A session chaired by Matheson’s Managing Partner, Darren Maher.
+Speaking at the event, Minister Richmond shared his perspectives on the evolving EU political landscape, the strategic priorities for Ireland’s Presidency, and the institutional challenges facing the Union.
 In particular, the Minister highlighted the significance of negotiations on the next EU Multiannual Financial Framework, the growing focus on security and defence cooperation, the need for regulatory simplification to support business, and the importance of strengthening EU competitiveness and advancing an open, rules-based trade agenda.

 Referencing Matheson’s client base, Minister Richmond noted that Ireland’s presidency offers an ideal window for multinationals to visit Ireland at a time when the country sits at the centre of European attention and engagement.
 This elevated profile provides organisations with unparalleled access to key European stakeholders, policymakers, and decision-makers, creating strategic opportunities for engagement that extend well beyond typical business-as-usual interactions.